elotroalex/chiens/_texts/translation.md

 - and a virginity was bleeding that night
 - helmsman of the night with suns and rainbow
 - helmsman of the sea and death
-- freedom oh my great bustle the sticky legs of the new blood
+- freedom oh my great bustle, the sticky legs of the new blood
-- your surprised and fascinated cry of bird
+- your surprised and fascinated bird call
 - and sheep-goat at the bottom of the sea
 - and sapwood and trial and the triumphant litchi
 - and sacrilege